sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 4. Go to `File` and then select `Load from file...`
 	* Locate the `sample1_sorted_unique_recalibrated.bam` and open.

-You can also load a teack showing the actual called variants:
+You can also load a track showing the actual called variants:
 - Go to `File` and then select `Load from file...`
 - Locate the `sample1.filtered.vcf.gz` and open.